MythicAgents/thanatos/documentation-payload/thanatos/c2_profiles/_index.md

 +++

 # Supported C2 Profiles
-The only C2 profile that tetanus supports is the HTTP profile.
+The only C2 profile that thanatos supports is the HTTP profile.
 More profiles such as DNS, websocket and dynamic HTTP are coming soon.